azalecki/Zalecki-Thesis-2023/readme.md

 If you use this template for research, please [cite it](template_reference.bib):
 > Kedron, P., & Holler, J. (2023).
 Template for Reproducible and Replicable Research in Human-Environment and Geographical Sciences. https://doi.org/10.17605/OSF.IO/W29MQ

-# Analysis of Neighborhood Characteristics of Library Catchment Areas in Chicago, IL
+# Who Is the Public in Our Public Libraries?
+Exploring the Spatial Variations of Library Uses in Chicago, IL.

 ### Authors